MicrosoftDocs/well-architected/well-architected/performance-efficiency/continuous-performance-optimize.md

 ### Evaluate new platform features

 Evaluating new platform features involves examining the new functionalities and tools of a platform that can improve performance efficiency, such as optimized storage solutions, caching mechanisms, or resource management tools.
 New platform features can open avenues for enhancing performance efficiency.
-Keep your platform and tools up-to-date to ensure you're leveraging the latest innovations and best practices.
+Keep your platform and tools up-to-date to ensure you're using the latest innovations and best practices.
 Consistently monitor feedback and performance metrics from these new additions to refine your approach.

 ### Automate performance optimization